 - Find the tModLoader game in your Steam library, right-click on it, and then select Properties.

-- Select the Local Files tab on the left, and then click Browse.
+- Select the Installed Files tab on the left, and then click Browse.

 - Paste the files you copied before here (and if you are prompted to overwrite any files, do so).